 Theming: This attraction was inspired by a children’s coaster toy playset, which Andy enhanced himself by adding his beloved Slinky Dog toy as its coaster.

 Up-Close: Upon walking up to this attraction, you’ll immediately be taken aback by all of its incredible design elements.
-The marquee is pieced together with tape, building blocks, Tinkertoys and a piece of the ride’s track.
+The marquee is pieced together with tape, building blocks, Tinkertoys, and a piece of the ride’s track.
 The sign for the attraction is made from a piece of notebook paper with the words “Slinky Dog” written in color pencil and a sketched Slinky Dog around it.
 The word “Dash” was cut from another toy box and taped next to the words “Slinky Dog” on the marquee.

-The queue features loose ride tracks, more Tinkertoys, coloring books, crayon boxes, army men, Slinky Dog drawings, liquid glue and other items one might find around a child’s bedroom.
+The queue features loose ride tracks, more Tinkertoys, coloring books, crayon boxes, army men, Slinky Dog drawings, liquid glue, and other items one might find around a child’s bedroom.

 The ride platform is another sight to take in all by itself as its design is jam-packed with so many elements.
-As you come around the corner of the queue, you immediately take in the sights of a Yahtzee game box, Crayon-drawn plans of the Slinky Dog attraction, more building blocks, books and a Slinky Dog-Gone Wrong Board Game box and its accompanying game board, all of which make up the main structure of the ride platform.
+As you come around the corner of the queue, you immediately take in the sights of a Yahtzee game box, Crayon-drawn plans of the Slinky Dog attraction, more building blocks, books, and a Slinky Dog-Gone Wrong Board Game box and its accompanying game board, all of which make up the main structure of the ride platform.

 Review: Slinky Dog Dash is a fun ride suitable for younger children while still enjoyable for adults.
 As the ride launches from the loading platform you are immediately shot onto the track, where you start your journey around a decent portion of the land.
 There are no upside-down inversions on the ride, but it is still a fun coaster that takes you around fast curves, up hills, and down a few drops.
 My two favorite parts of the attraction have to be the power booster, where the ride momentarily pauses before you are shot through four loops, and the upward hill toward the end of the attraction, which gives you incredible views of the land.

 Tips: This attraction has the longest wait time of any attraction currently in Disney’s Hollywood Studios.
 Depending on the time of day or season you visit, wait times can range anywhere from 60 to 120 minutes.
-Therefore, I strongly recommend getting a FASTPASS for this ride if available.
+Therefore, I strongly recommend getting a FASTPASS for this ride is available.
 A FASTPASS for this attraction isn’t easily attainable since it is the most sought-after FASTPASS in Disney’s Hollywood Studios, so book as soon as you can.
 Upon booking your stay at a Walt Disney World Resort or partnered (Disney Springs or the Swan & Dolphin) hotel, be sure to immediately look for a FASTPASS to this experience once the window opens up.
 Guests at a Walt Disney World Resort or partnered hotel have priority access to FASTPASS reservations, starting at 60 days before the day you check into your hotel.
 Take advantage of this early reservation time to save yourself the time in line, which will give you the opportunity to experience more attractions throughout the day.

-Also, be sure to check out this attraction out at night.
+Also, be sure to check out this attraction at night.
 During the nighttime at Toy Story Land, all of the attractions light up, including the rest of the area’s Toy Story-themed elements.
 To get an even closer look at Slinky Dog Dash, be sure to take a look at our in-depth look at Slinky Dog Dash.
 To preview this experience, take a look at our nighttime POV of the attraction below:

 SLINKY DOG DASH NIGHTTIME POV: